Gyeeta/gyeeta.github.io/docs/querying/k8s.md

 ## CPU and Memory Limits

-Gyeeta shows the show the Kubernetes CPU Limits and Memory Limits as a percentage of max allowed within the Process State or Process Info statistics.
+Gyeeta shows the Kubernetes CPU Limits and Memory Limits as a percentage of max allowed within the Process State or Process Info statistics.
 Gyeeta will display whether the process is a CPU Throttled Process or a Memory Limited Process depending on whether Limits are set or not.

 Gyeeta will also show the current Process cgroup CPU and Memory Utilization as a percentage value based on the Max CPU / Memory Allowed.

 Gyeeta will also report the CPU Delays experienced by the process.
 If the process is a CPU Throttled process (CPU Limits specified) and if CPU Delays are being experienced by the process, it could imply either CPU throttling because of cgroup limits or overall system CPU contention or the process is taking up all CPU cores.